 The Treasury site (now on GOV.UK) is also a very useful source of UK data.
 The main site can be accessed via the following link.

-This part of the site also contains a section which gives forecasts for the UK economy by between 20 and 40 independent organisations.
+There is also a section of the site which gives forecasts for the UK economy by between 20 and 40 independent organisations.
 It also gives averages of these forecasts.
 This section is updated monthly to take account of new forecasts.

 The OBR was set up by the Coalition government in 2010 to provide forecasts and analysis of the UK's public finances.

 These include the Economic and Fiscal Outlook, which is published twice per year in the Spring and Autumn and sets out forecasts for the economy and the public finances over a five-year horizon.